cryptoscan-pro/cryptoscan-adapters/README.md

-# Cryptoscan Integration Service
+# Cryptoscan Adapters

-This service allows developers to integrate their data parsers with Cryptoscan by sending data through WebSocket connections.
-The service processes and validates incoming data before forwarding it to Cryptoscan.
+Cryptoscan Adapters allow developers to integrate their own data parsers with the Cryptoscan platform.
+The adapters act as a middleware, processing and validating the incoming data before forwarding it to Cryptoscan.

-## Overview

-The integration service acts as a middleware between your parser and Cryptoscan, ensuring data consistency and security.
-It supports various types of crypto-related data including:

-- CEX/DEX listings
-- Liquidations
-- Price updates
-- Network information
-- Arbitrage opportunities
-- Exchange announcements

-## Integration Steps
+## Integration Process

-### 1. Install CryptoscanProvider

-First, install the CryptoscanProvider library which handles the WebSocket communication:
+1. **Create a new project**: Inside the `src/projects` directory, create a new directory for your project.
+For example, `src/projects/my-project`.

+2. **Implement the adapter logic**: Within your project directory, create an `index.ts` file.
+This file should export an object with the following structure: